 Renting a car online is one of the most frustrating and anxiety-inducing things to do when planning a trip.
-Still it opens the doors to one of the most enjoyable ways to travel.
 This is a guide filled with rental car tips for a safe and scam-free trip!

 Traveling by car is one of my favorite ways of practicing slow travel.
 Some of my best travel memories have been of roadtrips.
 I have done road trips in Portugal, Croatia, apart from motorbikes in Vietnam and Thailand and it’s been amazing every time!